 In a weekend car accident, Andrew was severely injured causing him to lose one of his legs and lose all mobility in the remaining leg.
 The accident was not Andrew’s fault and due to his injuries, a personal injury case followed.
 After two very difficult years, in which Andrew had to rehabilitate and Rachel juggled part-time work, children and assisting Andrew, they received a compensation payment for personal injuries to Andrew of just over $1,000,000, after expenses.
 In 2001, they approached Alman Partners to design a financial plan to secure them a ‘worry-free’ future.

 By 2001, Andrew had started to develop a small niche consulting to the mines on-line from home while Rachel had returned to full-time work.

 After extensive analysis of their financial position, personal values and future goals, Alman Partners drafted a financial road map that catered for Andrew’s on-going rehabilitation costs, funding their children’s higher education needs and providing them with a secure income to supplement their work incomes.
 Some of the main features included:

 - Dividing Andrew and Rachel’s investment portfolio into three separate ‘buckets’ defined as ‘cash’, ‘income’ and ‘growth’ described below:

-- A first ‘bucket’ containing two to years’ worth of cash or high quality liquid investments, such as on-line savings accounts or short-term deposits – $200,000.
+- A first ‘bucket’ containing two to three years’ worth of cash or high quality liquid investments, such as on-line savings accounts or short-term deposits – $200,000.
 Andrew and Rachel could draw down on this bucket to fund their day-to-day living expenses and this bucket would be topped up with income from their second bucket.